Secret Scanning: The Definitive Guide

 What Is Secret Scanning?

-Secret scanning is the process of automatically detecting and managing exposed secrets within an organization’s software development lifecycle (SDLC).
+Secret scanning is the process of automatically detecting and managing secrets within an organization’s software development lifecycle (SDLC).
 It involves scanning source code, repositories, logs, environment variables, and infrastructure configurations for sensitive credentials that may have been hardcoded, stored improperly, or leaked unintentionally.

 What Is a Secret in Software Development?